 To answer the question “What does a Solid State Drive do?” most of you might find it easier to know that an SSD serves exactly the same purpose as your classic Hard Disk Drive.

 What is a Solid State Hard Drive used for?

-It can be used to boot and run your computer’s operating system, run applications and store files.
-Remember those birthday photos that you saved on a folder on your computer?
+It can be used to boot and run your computer’s operating system, run applications, and store files.
+Remember those birthday photos that you saved in a folder on your computer?
 Well, they’re on your computer’s drive.

 Compared to Hard Disk Drives, SSDs are typically more resistant to physical shock and vibration, they run silently and have quicker access time and lower latency.
 And because there is no power draw for the motors, the drive uses far less energy than the regular HDD.